-Being the third busiest airport in Australia, the Brisbane Airport is located right on the eastern coast of Brisbane, approximately 14 kilometres to the north east of the Brisbane CBD.
+Being the third busiest airport in Australia, Brisbane Airport is located right on the eastern coast of Brisbane, approximately 14 kilometres to the north east of the Brisbane CBD.
 On a good day with no major traffic hassles, it is about a 15 minute drive, but it is always good to allow plenty of time due to the Brisbane traffic.
 The airport has an IATA reference of BNE.

 Brisbane Airport is divided into two distinct terminals, domestic and international that are a couple of kilometres away from each other.
 However, the good news is that there is an inter-terminal shuttle that operates for all valid ticket holders.